 Check your sound settings

-If your device has a Ring/Silent switch, move the switch forwards – towards the device’s display – so that orange isn’t showing.
-If you're using an iPad, you can also swipe down from the top right-hand corner to view Control Centre and make sure that Silent Mode is off.
+If your device has a Ring/Silent switch, move the switch forward—toward the device's display—so that orange isn't showing.
+If you're using an iPad, you can also swipe down from the top-right corner to view Control Center and make sure that Silent Mode is off.

-Open Settings > Do Not Disturb and make sure Do Not Disturb is turned off.
+Open Settings > Do Not Disturb and make sure that Do Not Disturb is off.

 Clean your receivers and speakers

-Remove all screen protectors, films or cases from your device.
-Check the opening of the speaker to see if it's blocked or dirty.
-On iPhone only, make sure the receiver is not blocked or dirty.
+Remove all screen protectors, films, or cases from your device.
+Check the speaker opening to see if it's blocked or dirty.
+On iPhone only, make sure that the receiver is not blocked or dirty.
 If necessary, clean the speaker or receiver opening with a small, soft-bristled brush.
-Make sure the brush is clean and dry.
+Make sure that the brush is clean and dry.

 Check the sound on your device

 Go to Settings > Sounds (or Settings > Sounds & Haptics), and drag the Ringer and Alerts slider back and forth a few times.
-If you can't hear any sound or if your speaker button on the Ringer and Alerts slider is dimmed, your speaker may need servicing.
-Contact Apple Support for iPhone, iPad or iPod touch.
+If you don't hear any sound, or if your speaker button on the Ringer and Alerts slider is dimmed, your speaker might need service.
+Contact Apple Support for iPhone, iPad, or iPod touch.

 Try making a call

 If you hear sound, try making a call with your iPhone and turn on speakerphone.
 On iPad or iPod touch, make a FaceTime call.
-If you still can't hear anything, or hear static or crackling, then your network or reception could be the issue.
-Try to calling again later or from a different location.
+If you still can't hear, or hear static or crackling, then your network or reception could be the issue.
+Try to call again later, or from a different location.